rahulsaitalasila/AMLDetectionBasic/README.md

 # MoneyLaundaryDetectionBasic-v1

 💸**Money Laundering Detection System**
-This project is a simple batch-mode data pipeline built using Scala, Apache Spark, and PostgreSQL, designed to detect potentially suspicious financial transactions from a local CSV file.
+This project is a simple batch-mode data project built using Scala, Apache Spark, and PostgreSQL, designed to detect potentially suspicious financial transactions from a local CSV file.
 It also includes a basic dashboard that visualizes suspicious transactions using Spark XChart, with graphs saved as images.

 🔧 **Tech Stack**